Understanding Herbal Preparations: Poultice

 How is a Poultice Used?

-A poultice is traditionally used for things such as:
+A poultice is traditionally used for:

 • Bites